plugnburn/z9-kickstart/README.md

 - Run a debug server: `brunch w --server`
 - When you're ready, run `brunch b -p` to make a production build and then copy everything out of `public` directory in your project
 - If deploying with [Surge](//surge.sh) or GitHub Pages, add a `CNAME` file to the production build directory
-- If deploying with Surge, rename `index.html` to `200.html` the production build directory
+- If deploying with Surge, rename `index.html` to `200.html` in the production build directory

 ## File structure